nextflow-io/nextflow/docs/config.rst

     }

-This configuration defines three different profiles: ``standard``, ``cluster`` and ``cloud`` that set different process configuration strategies depending on the target runtime platform.
-By convention the ``standard`` profile is implicitly used when no other profile is specified by the user.
+This configuration defines three different profiles: ``standard``, ``cluster``, and ``cloud``, that each set different process configuration strategies depending on the target runtime platform.
+The ``standard`` profile is used by default when no profile is specified.

 .. tip::
     Multiple configuration profiles can be specified by separating the profile names